NRCHKB/node-red-contrib-homekit-bridged/README.md

 #### Big thanks to [all who have contributed to the project](https://github.com/NRCHKB/node-red-contrib-homekit-bridged/graphs/contributors).

 [Shaq](https://github.com/Shaquu) - leading the current efforts to fix bugs and add features

+[crxporter](https://github.com/crxporter) - a lot of work on documentation and new features design

 [Oliver Rahner](https://github.com/oliverrahner) - reworked the code to add bridged mode - [read his story](https://github.com/NRCHKB/node-red-contrib-homekit-bridged/wiki/Credits#oliver-rahner-explains-his-work)